 The fact that coeliacs disease is genetic means that it is hereditary.
 In other words, one or both of your parents must carry the gene(s).
 This does not however mean that your parents need to have active coeliacs disease, nor does it mean that you must have it if they do.

 Approximately 95% of coeliac patients have the gene HLA-DQ2, and the remaining patients are usually HLA-DQ8 positive.
 Still, about 20-30% of people without coeliacs disease have also inherited one of these genes, and it only increases the risk of actually developing the disease by 36-53% (source).

 As of today the only medically recognized diagostic method for discovering coeliacs disease is through an endoscopy of the small intestine.
 Before an endoscopy is recommended, the procedure is usually to screen a sample of blood for gluten antibodies.
 This is often referred to as a “Coeliac Panel” blood test.
-However, this test is not 100% reliable and will show false negative 7 out of 10 times, which it did in my case.
+However, this test is not 100% reliable and can show a false negative, which it did in my case.
 It may also show a false positive, although this is rarer.
 The accuracy increases greatly when two specific tests are used in combination, namely tTG-IgA and DGP IgG, reducing the false negative rate to 16%.

 You may also take a blood test to screen for genetic predisposition.

 It is very important that you do not stop eating gluten before you have been properly diagnosed, even if it hurts.
-I did, and my first biopsy 10 years ago came back clean.
-This resulted in a lot of delay and confusion ten years after when symptoms had become overpowering.
-I had a (false) negative blood test, and coupled with a ten-year old negative endoscopy doctors didn’t even consider coeliacs disease during their diagnosis.
+I did, and it resulted in a lot of delay and confusion ten years after when symptoms had become overpowering.
+I had a (false) negative blood test, and coupled with a ten-year old negative endoscopy doctors didn’t even consider coeliac disease during their process of diagnosis.
 I was very sick for a lot longer than necessary.